Mango200/ConanExiles/README.md

 # Instructions for Use
-Compile using Micrsoft Visual Studio, run EXE
+Compile using Micrsoft Visual Studio.